jekymin8232/vitalguardai-com/README.md

-There is a saying in Korea:
+There is a saying in Republic of Korea:

 **“If you pay a blacksmith poorly, you will receive poor tools.
 If you compensate the blacksmith fairly, you will receive good tools.”**